mattstyles/es6-test/README.md

 Use `es6ify.traceurOverrides = { blockBinding: true };` to enforce experimental mode to allow some syntax to work.
 Or `experimental: true`.
+Wont add the traceur runtime early enough, think it dumps it after the modules meaning that any requires and stuff dont get access to the runtime early enough.

 ```